 The Contour Integration approach to Infinite Series

-Today, we will evaluate the series \sum_{n=0}^\infty \frac{\cot\left(\frac{2n+1}{2}\pi\sqrt{2} \right)}{(2n+1)^3} using contour integration.
-Define f:\mathbb{C}\to \mathbb{C} as f(z) = \frac{\pi \tan(\pi z)\tan(\pi z \theta)}{z^3} where the parameter \theta is a positive irrational number.
-Let C_N denote the positively oriented square with vertices (N+1)(1+i),\; (N+1)(-1+i),\; (N+1)(-1-i) and (N+1)(1-i).
-With some effort, one can show that: \begin{aligned} \left|\int_{C_N} f(z) dz\right| &\leq \frac{4\pi}{(N+1)^2} \left(|\tan((N+1)\pi \theta)| + \frac{1}{|\tanh((N+1)\pi) \tanh((N+1)\pi \theta)|}\right) \end{aligned} By Weyl’s equidistribution theorem, the sequence \{(N+1)\theta \}_{N=1}^\infty is equidistributed modulo 1.
-Therefore, we can choose a subsequence \{(N_k+1) \theta\}_{k=1}^\infty such that |\tan(\pi (N_k+1) \theta)| remains bounded.
-It follows that: \lim_{k\to \infty}\int_{C_{N_k}} f(z)\; dz = 0 On the other hand, Residue theorem gives us: \frac{1}{2\pi i}\int_{C_{N_k}} f(z) dz = \substack{\displaystyle \text{Res} \\ z=0}f(z) + \sum_{i=-{N_k}}^{N_k} \substack{\displaystyle \text{Res} \\ z=\frac{2i+1}{2}}f(z) + \sum_{|j+\frac{1}{2}|\leq \theta (N_k+1)} \substack{\displaystyle \text{Res} \\ z=\frac{2j+1}{2\theta}}f(z)
+In this post, we will evaluate the series $\sum_{n=0}^\infty \frac{\cot\left(\frac{2n+1}{2}\pi\sqrt{2} \right)}{(2n+1)^3}$ using contour integration.
+Let’s define $f:\mathbb{C}\to \mathbb{C}$ as $$ f(z) = \frac{\pi \tan(\pi z)\tan(\pi z \theta)}{z^3} $$ where the parameter $\theta$ is a positive irrational number.
+Let $C_N$ denote the positively oriented square with vertices $(N+1)(1+i),\; (N+1)(-1+i),\; (N+1)(-1-i)$ and $(N+1)(1-i)$.
+With some effort, one can show that: $$ \begin{aligned} \left|\int_{C_N} f(z) dz\right| &\leq \frac{4\pi}{(N+1)^2} \left(|\tan((N+1)\pi \theta)| + \frac{1}{|\tanh((N+1)\pi) \tanh((N+1)\pi \theta)|}\right) \end{aligned} $$ By Weyl’s equidistribution theorem, the sequence $\{(N+1)\theta \}_{N=1}^\infty $ is equidistributed modulo 1.
+Therefore, we can choose a subsequence $\{(N_k+1) \theta\}_{k=1}^\infty $ such that $|\tan(\pi (N_k+1) \theta)|$ remains bounded.
+It follows that: $$ \lim_{k\to \infty}\int_{C_{N_k}} f(z)\; dz = 0 $$ On the other hand, Residue theorem gives us: $$ \frac{1}{2\pi i}\int_{C_{N_k}} f(z) dz = \substack{\displaystyle \text{Res} \\ z=0}f(z) + \sum_{i=-{N_k}}^{N_k} \substack{\displaystyle \text{Res} \\ z=\frac{2i+1}{2}}f(z) + \sum_{|j+\frac{1}{2}|\leq \theta (N_k+1)} \substack{\displaystyle \text{Res} \\ z=\frac{2j+1}{2\theta}}f(z) $$

-This means that the sum of residues of f(z) at it’s poles is equal to zero.
-A simple calculation shows that: \begin{aligned} \substack{\displaystyle \text{Res} \\ z=0}f(z) &= \pi^3 \theta \\ \substack{\displaystyle \text{Res} \\ z=\frac{2n+1}{2}}f(z) &= -8\frac{\tan\left(\frac{\pi \theta}{2}(2n+1) \right)}{(2n+1)^3}, \quad n\in \{0,1,2,\cdots\}\\ \substack{\displaystyle \text{Res} \\ z=\frac{2n+1}{2\theta}}f(z) &= -8\theta^2 \frac{\tan\left(\frac{\pi}{2\theta}(2n+1) \right)}{(2n+1)^3} , \quad n\in \{0,1,2,\cdots\} \end{aligned} Finally, putting everything together gives us the relation: \sum_{n=0}^\infty \frac{\tan\left(\frac{\pi \theta}{2}(2n+1) \right)}{(2n+1)^3} + \theta^2 \sum_{n=0}^\infty \frac{\tan\left(\frac{\pi}{2\theta}(2n+1) \right)}{(2n+1)^3} = \frac{\pi^3 \theta}{16} The final result is obtained by substituting \theta = \sqrt{2}+1 in the above equation. \boxed{\sum_{n=0}^\infty \frac{\cot\left(\frac{2n+1}{2}\pi\sqrt{2} \right)}{(2n+1)^3} = -\frac{\pi^3}{32\sqrt{2}}}
+This means that the sum of residues of $f(z)$ at it’s poles is equal to zero.
+A simple calculation shows that: $$ \begin{aligned} \substack{\displaystyle \text{Res} \\ z=0}f(z) &= \pi^3 \theta \\ \substack{\displaystyle \text{Res} \\ z=\frac{2n+1}{2}}f(z) &= -8\frac{\tan\left(\frac{\pi \theta}{2}(2n+1) \right)}{(2n+1)^3}, \quad n\in \{0,1,2,\cdots\}\\ \substack{\displaystyle \text{Res} \\ z=\frac{2n+1}{2\theta}}f(z) &= -8\theta^2 \frac{\tan\left(\frac{\pi}{2\theta}(2n+1) \right)}{(2n+1)^3} , \quad n\in \{0,1,2,\cdots\} \end{aligned} $$ Finally, putting everything together gives us the relation: $$ \sum_{n=0}^\infty \frac{\tan\left(\frac{\pi \theta}{2}(2n+1) \right)}{(2n+1)^3} + \theta^2 \sum_{n=0}^\infty \frac{\tan\left(\frac{\pi}{2\theta}(2n+1) \right)}{(2n+1)^3} = \frac{\pi^3 \theta}{16} $$ The final result is obtained by substituting $\theta = \sqrt{2}+1$ in the above equation. $$\boxed{\sum_{n=0}^\infty \frac{\cot\left(\frac{2n+1}{2}\pi\sqrt{2} \right)}{(2n+1)^3} = -\frac{\pi^3}{32\sqrt{2}}} $$

 Leave a Reply